dcferreira/dcferreira.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Machine Learning expert based in Vienna, Austria with a background in mathematics and 6+ years of experience in academia and industry.
+I am a Machine Learning expert based in Vienna, Austria with a background in mathematics and working since 2016 in academia and industry.
 My focus is on applying ML techniques to Natural Language Processing and/or Cybersecurity topics.

 I have experience in the full lifecycle of ML, from data collection/processing/labeling all the way to deployment,